cmbant/docker-gcc-build/README.md

 This repository has the Dockerfile for source build of gcc 6 (experimental).

-Currently gcc 6 ß is required to run many Fortran 2003/2008 programs successfully due to bugs in earlier versions.
+Currently gcc 6 is required to run many Fortran 2003/2008 programs successfully due to bugs in earlier versions.
 Also includes standard openmpi and lapack libraries.

 Corresponding auto-build docker available at